grc-iit/ChronoLog/GrafanaStream/README.md

 ## API v2 - In Progress
 As the next step the goal is to update Grafana to use Chronolog directly as the data source instead of third party data store like InfluxDB
-- We want to create a new chronolog data source visible on grafana
+- We want to create a new ChronoLog data source visible on Grafana
 - This will be used for the dashboards directly

 ## API v3 - To be done
-The next step is to stream directly from chronolog to grafana without relying on the explicit client streaming reader script
+The next step is to stream directly from ChronoLog to Grafana without relying on the explicit client streaming reader script
-- We will update the chronolog replay apis to directly stream all the events to grafana when they are created
+- We will update the ChronoLog replay apis to directly stream all the events to Grafana when they are created
-- This way the user does not have to launch the explicit stream reader, when the aplication that writes the events is launched, the chronolog api will automatically push the events to grafana through the chronolog data source so it will be readily available on the dashboard without any other actions needed
+- This way the user does not have to launch the explicit stream reader, when the application that writes the events is launched, the ChronoLog API will automatically push the events to Grafana through the ChronoLog data source so it will be readily available on the dashboard without any other actions needed